shirou/mqttcli/README.rst

 common
 ----------

-You can set host, port, username and password on the Environment.
+You can set host, port, username and password on the Environment variables.

 ::